parth-io/Learn-CS-and-Coding/Linux and OSes/Bash/Essential Commands for Bash.md

 **R**e**M**ove empty sub**DIR**ectory\
 `rm -vrf` - to recursively remove files and folders from non-empty directories in verbose format, ignoring non-existent files and arguments

+## Root

+### sudo - i; sudo -s

+After successful login, the $ prompt would change to # to indicate that you logged in as root user on Ubuntu

 ## File Commands

 ### cp
 Copy
 ### mv